mchav/MavenSearch/README.md

 Prototype for the search component of a build tool.

 # Usage
+`scala MavenSearch [option] [argument]`

+Options:

+--fully-qualified  : search by fully qualified package name --class            : search by class name
+--group            : search by groupId
+--artifact         : search by artifactID --version-number   : search by version number (used in conjunction with other options) --packaging        : search by packaging (*.jar or *.pom) --classifier       : search by classifier

+# Detailed explanation
 The most basic kind of search requres you to include some search query term without any extra options.